 It wouldn’t take an hour.

-Before I pushed on the door of an adjoining building that the students of the school were in, I heard a shriek.
+Before I pushed on the door of an adjoining tin shed that the students of the school were in, I heard a shriek.
 It sounded like a human scream, but only in a way that the mating call from an exotic bird in a wild forest can sound like a human scream.
-The discerning ear can tell the difference, but the similarities are worthy of noting.
+The discerning ear can tell the difference, but the similarities are noteworthy.
 The shriek was so loud and piercing that I paused before I pushed on the door.
 It startled me, but I didn’t make too much of it at the time.
 I looked out on the throng of students at the school when I entered, and I searched for Toby.

 “Which one is Toby?”
-I asked a young female student that eagerly greeted me when I entered.
+I asked a young female student who eagerly greeted me when I entered.

 “Hello,” I said.
 Toby said hello.
 He extended his hand, and we shook hands.

 I smiled back.
 My resolve strengthened in that smile.
 I was still nervous, but Toby’s smile set me at ease.
-That bird shriek ran through the building again.
-These shrieks appeared to occur at twelve-second intervals, and they interrupted my exchange between these two students a number of times.
-I surveyed the floor for a moment, searching for this bird.
+As we were exchanging superficial pleasantries, that bird shriek ran through the building again.
+These shrieks appeared to occur at thirty-second intervals, and they interrupted my exchange between these two students a number of times.
+I surveyed the floor for a moment, searching for this bird while they spoke.
 I wondered why such a school would put such a loud, shrieking bird among these students, but the female student and Toby continued to interrupt my search with questions regarding why I was there.

 “I’m here to work with Toby,” I said.
 Toby smiled.
 After the three of us talked for a little while, the two students left me to engage in the activities of the day.
 The female looked to be about twenty-years-old, and Toby looked to be a couple years her junior.
 I couldn’t take my eyes off Toby.
-I thought he seemed like such a nice kid, and I couldn’t understand why the director felt the need to warn me.
+I thought he seemed like such a nice kid, and I couldn’t understand why the facility needed a special caregiver for him, or why the director felt the need to list off warnings for me.
 I figured that the director probably offered such disclaimers to all applicants, and that the officers of the school required the director to provide the warning to all prospective applicants as they decided whether the job was suitable for them.
 I also figured that Toby had a dark side, and that it would be my job to help Toby avoid feeling the need to act out.

 As I was standing alone, studying Toby, one of the teachers walked up next to me.
 She introduced herself and politely asked why I was there.
 I pointed to Toby, and I said, “I’m here to provide individual assistance to Toby.”